adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

 - Track mouse path during drag
 - Draw preview path on canvas
 - On mouse up, check each shape for intersection with path
-- Use point-in-polygon algorithm
+- Use point-in-polygon algorithm with "any corner inside" logic (more forgiving than drag box)
+- Multiple exit paths: Escape, Shift+L toggle, or failed lasso

 **Select All of Type:**
 - Filter all shapes by type
-- Set selection to filtered shapes
+- Set selection to filtered shapes using unified `selectedShapes` Map
 - Show count in toast

 ### Files to Create